effektif/user-docs/docs/cases.rst

 Creating an ad-hoc case
 -----------------------

-Effektif supports two types of cases: cases that relate to a process and ad-hoc cases.
+Signavio Workflow supports two types of cases: cases that relate to a process and ad-hoc cases.
 An *ad-hoc case* does not have a predefined process.
 It creates a collaboration space that you can use to reach a one-off goal.
 The case brings together a set of tasks, a discussion and documents, and allows participants to share any relevant context information for the tasks.